dharmaInit/psfetcher/README.md

    To search for a game title, pass the argument to `-q / --query`.

    - title can be wrapped in quotes or be without them
-   - only one title at a time can be queried
+   - multiple titles at a time can be queried - separate them by a comma
    - the query is case-insensitive; however, the queried phrase should be present completely in that order in a possible match
    - to get better results, use a game's title without "x edition", "dlc", etc., as they will likely be included
      - e.g., if the game's title is "The Horror of Fetcher: 2020 Game of the Year Edition", and the query is "the horror of fetcher game of the year edition", it will yield no result. "the horror of fetcher" will suffice
-   - the only fetched results are from the first page, as they're most relevant. subsequent pages mostly contain items having separate words from the query as their title
+   - the only fetched results are from the first page, as they're the most relevant. subsequent pages mostly contain items having separate words from the query as their title

    ## Filters: